 Safety Issues in the Workplace

 Workplace safety issues manifest in diverse ways, affecting individuals, organizations, and industries differently.
-Whether it’s an office environment, a construction site, or a factory floor, every workplace presents its own set of safety challenges.
+Whether it’s an office environment, a construction site with concerns like construction heat safety, or a factory floor, every workplace presents its own set of safety challenges.
 The size and nature of an organization also influence the types and severity of safety issues that may arise.

 While the specific safety issues in the workplace may vary, there are several common concerns that employers and workers frequently encounter: